stackitcloud/external-dns-stackit-webhook/README.md

 Below are the options that are available.

 - `--project-id`/`PROJECT_ID` (required): Specifies the project id of the STACKIT project.
+- `--auth-token`/`AUTH_TOKEN` (required if `auth-key-path` is not set): Defines the authentication token for the STACKIT API.
+Mutually exclusive with 'auth-key-path'.
+- `--auth-key-path`/`AUTH_KEY_PATH` (required if `auth-token` is not set): Defines the file path of the service account key for the STACKIT API.
+Mutually exclusive with 'auth-token'.
 - `--worker`/`WORKER`  (optional): Specifies the number of workers to employ for querying the API.
 Given that we need to iterate over all zones and records, it can be parallelized.
 However, it is important to avoid setting this number excessively high to prevent receiving 429 rate limiting from the API (default 10).